tokay-lang/tokay/README.md

 - Automatic parse tree synthesis
 - Left-recursive parsing structures ("parselets") supported
 - Implements a memoizing packrat parsing algorithm internally
-- Robust due to its implementation in only safe [Rust](https://rust-lang.org)
+- Robust due to its implementation in safe [Rust](https://rust-lang.org)
 - Enabling awk-style one-liners in combination with other tools
 - Generic functions and parselets (*coming soon)
+- Import system to create modularized programs (*coming soon)
-- Interoperability with other shell commands (*coming soon)
+- Embedded interoperability with other programs (*coming soon)

 There are plenty of further features planned, see [TODO.md](TODO.md) for details.